radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 global_id_viewer.bat -g myprofile -q Usersbylocation -p l:laredo -f c:/radiantone/test.json
 ```

->**NOTE – If your query name contains spaces, surround the -q value with double-quotes.
+>[!note] If your query name contains spaces, surround the -q value with double-quotes.
 If your query has more than one parameterized attribute/expression, separate each param with a `<space>` in the -p property.
 If any parameter value contains `<spaces>`, surround the value with double-quotes.
 An example is shown below.

 ```
 global_id_viewer.bat -g globalprofile -q "Managers per location" - p title:”sales manager" l:London -f c:/radiantone/salesInLondon.json
 ```
+-->

 ## Configure Reports

 Global Identity Viewer query results can be scheduled to be periodically exported to a PDF, CSV, and JSON file using the Configure Reports option.
 This option requires at least one query to be set up prior to use.
-Reports can be generated on a periodic basis, are saved to <RLI_HOME>/logs/globalReports, and can be auto-distributed via email.
+Reports can be generated on a periodic basis, and can be auto-distributed via email.

->**NOTE – Reports generated using the Configure Reports option are not affected by Export Settings.**
+>[!note] Reports generated using the Configure Reports option are not affected by Export Settings.

 To configure a report:

 1. From the Global Profile View page, click the Configure Reports button.
 The Reports window displays.

->**NOTE – if you have already created reports, they are displayed here.**
+>[!note] If you have already created reports, they are displayed here.**

 2. Click the New Report button.
 Step 1 of the Report Wizard displays.
 3. Enter a unique name for the report.
 The report file names are derived from this name.
 For example, a report named Users in Dayton would generate a report named users_in_dayton.pdf/csv/json.

-    >**NOTE – It is recommended that the report name indicate the report parameters (query,
-    return attributes, frequency, etc.).**
+    >[!note] It is recommended that the report name indicate the report parameters (query, return attributes, frequency, etc.).
 4. (optional) Describe the report.
 This description is displayed in the generated report.

 ![An image showing ](Media/Image3.31.jpg)